researchsoft/website/content/membership/20-content.md

 By joining us, you will have the opportunity to collaborate with decision makers and key influencers to create outcomes that will achieve both your goals and those of the international community.

 ## Organisational Membership Benefits

-- Influence at the international level
-- Access to decision makers and key influencers
+Opportunities to:
 - Collaborate with the international research software community to solve common issues
-- Further the international standing of your organisation
+- Further the international standing anf influence of your organisation
-- Public recognition as an Organisational Member of ReSA
-- Use of the official ReSA Organisational Member logo
+- Gain public recognition as an Organisational Member of ReSA and se of the official ReSA Organisational Member logo
 - Learn and share best practice
 - Promote your work to a global audience
 - Broaden your reach by collaborating on ReSA projects
 - Attend global community events
+- Access decision makers and key influencers
 - Receive regular communications
 - ReSA Organisational Member Logo
 <img src="ReSAOrganisationalMember.jpg">